Straw wine: History

+The technique dates back to pre-Classical times with wines becoming fashionable in Roman times and in late Medieval/Renaissance Europe when wines such as Malmsey ('Malvasia' originally from Greece) and Candia (from Crete) were highly sought after.
+Traditionally, most production of these wines has been in Greece, the islands of Sicily, Cyprus, Northern Italy and the French Alps.
+However, producers in other areas now use the method as well.

-Excavations in Cyprus on the Neolithic site at Erimi have revealed that sweet wine was made here some 6000 years ago.
+Excavations in Cyprus on the Neolithic site at Erimi have revealed that sweet wine was made there some 6000 years ago.
 This is the earliest appearance of sweet wine in the Mediterranean region.
 A wine grape wine known as the Cypriot Manna (or Nama).
 Similar principles were used to make the medieval Cypriot wine Commandaria, which is still produced today.

+References to raisin-wine production in ancient Israel appear both on jar fragments from Tel Lachish and in talmudic literature from the early centuries AD.

 The process of making raisin wines was described by the Greek poet Hesiod in mainland Greece around 800 BC.
 Various Mediterranean raisin wines were described in the first century AD by Columella and Pliny the Elder.
 Pliny uses the Greek term for honey wine for the following raisin wine: